rz-x/deezer-lite-player/readme.md

 * ``cd src;``
 * ``npm install; #or yarn install``
-* ``yarn build:linux #should generate deb, tar.xz, snap and AppImage files``
+* ``yarnpkg build:snap 	# 'build:linux' for other package formats``

 > See the package.json file to see which script you should run.
-The generated files will bu available in src/dist directory.
+The generated files will be available in src/dist directory.

 Execute locally from the project directory:

 * ``npx electron .``

+Possible build isses solvers:

+* ``apt remove cmdtest && apt remove yarn && npm install -g yarn``
+* ``rm -rf node_modules && npm install``